Looking for the best Camiguin Tourist Spots?!

-Camiguin Island is commonly referred to as the ‘island born of fire’ due to the volcanic eruptions that gave the island its impressive shape.
+Camiguin Island in the Philippines is commonly referred to as the ‘island born of fire’ due to the volcanic eruptions that gave the island its impressive shape.

-In this Camiguin blog, I have put together the ultimate list of 13 Camiguin Tourist Spots you must-see and other useful information on how to go to Camiguin, where to stay in Camiguin, getting around and the best time to visit!
+I have put together this ultimate list of things to do in Camiguin and other useful information including how to get here, where to stay, how to get around the island, and the best time to visit.

 Camiguin Island is situated in the Bohol Sea in the Philippines, about 10km off the north coast of Mindanao.

-There are two ways of how to go to Camiguin, one is by plane and the other by ferry.
+There are two ways how to go to Camiguin, one is by plane and the other by ferry.

 Bohol to Camiguin ferry

-One of the most common routes is the ferry from Bohol to Camiguin which takes approximately 3-4 hours and the cost is 425 pesos.
+One of the most common routes to the island is the ferry from Bohol to Camiguin which takes approximately 3-4 hours and the cost is 425 pesos.

 You can purchase your tickets at the Jagna Ferry Terminal at least one hour before departure.